thigg/sailing-the-flood-to-java/README.md

 The fieldsize has been increased to 200x200 for fun, and to show performance

 ## Implementation notices
-The java part serializes the game state with cbor to transmit less data and sends it to the c++ part.
+The java part serializes the game state with flatbuffers to transmit less data and sends it to the c++ part.
+The flatbuffer definition is in `java-part/src/main/resources`.

 For performance reasons, the gamestate is directly parsed in c++ and the gamepanel is drawn from c++ as well.

 ## Future Plans / Ideas

 ### Technical
  - Save scores with sqlite
- - use protobuf instead of cbor

 ### Gameplay
  - Count scores